 Matching games can be played anywhere and anytime as long as the child is willing to play.

-4. How can parents make matching games more engaging and interesting for toddlers?
+6. How can I make matching games more engaging and interesting for toddlers?

-Parents can offer a prize each time their child gets the matching task right or completes a set of puzzles.
+You can offer a prize each time your child gets the matching task right or completes a set of puzzles.
 The incentive will encourage them to try harder and develop an interest in the game.

 Matching games can be made at home with regular items found around at home.